When I'm short on time, I often find myself making this simple yet tasty danish. You'll love the quick and easy crust and the subtle prune flavor.

 - 2 tubes (8 ounces each) refrigerated crescent rolls

 - 1 can (15 ounces) coconut-pecan frosting, divided

 - 2 tablespoons butter or margarine, melted, divided

 - 1/2 cup confectioners' sugar

-- In a saucepan, bring plums and water to a boil.
+- In a saucepan, bring prunes and water to a boil.
 Cover; remove from the heat and let stand 10 minutes.
 Drain; reserving juice.

 - Unroll one tube of rolls and press into a greased 13-in. x 9-in. baking pan.
 Spread with half of the frosting.
-Cover with plums.
-Combine 1 tablespoon butter and 1 tablespoon reserved plum juice; drizzle over plums.
+Cover with prunes.
+Mix 1 tablespoon butter and 1 tablespoon reserved prune juice; drizzle over prunes.